sexyboys/FileDownloader/README.md

 	* You have to install & configure a webserver, a mysql database and php 5 of course!
 	* In php, you have to enable php5-zip and set the upload_max_filesize parameter in php.ini
+	* In Apache or your webserver, you have to install the x-sendfile module ( example for apache on ubuntu sudo apt-get install libapache2-mod-xsendfile)

 	### Install FileDownloader